-- Emery’s 5 & 10: It’s really hard to say what exactly this store sells because they sell a little bit of everything.
+It’s really hard to say what exactly this store sells because they sell a little bit of everything.
 From kitchen to yard this store has it all.
 You can even get squirrel and eagle masks to really freak your neighbors out.
 We love this store for its diversity and surprises.

-For those with a sweet tooth, there are a stores that’ll meet your sugar needs.
+For those with a sweet tooth, there are stores that’ll meet your sugar needs.
 You’ve got Sweet!, which is a candy store on steroids.
 They’ve got your normal candy, and they’ve also got that candy in ridiculously huge sizes.
 Have you ever had a gummy bear that weighs more than your head?
 You can get one of those at Sweet!
-Then there’s the fudgery where you can get fudge in a multitude of flavors, some of which you’ve probably never thought of when you’ve thought of fudge.
+Then there’s the Fudgery where you can get fudge in a multitude of flavors, some of which you’ve probably never thought of when you’ve thought of fudge.

 Our personal favorite is Big Rock Candy Kitchen where you’ll find all kinds of delectable treats.
 They’ve covered just about everything in chocolate here, including bacon!
 You can also get gelato, and if that’s not enough, try one of their many flavors of kettle corn!
 You can’t go wrong at Big Rock Candy Kitchen.

 After all of that eating, you’re going to be ready for some fun and games!
-Of course The island has you covered there too.
+Of course, The Island has you covered there too.
 The most noticeable of all the attractions is going to be The Great Smoky Mountain Wheel, which stands a staggering 200 feet in the air and is visible from many miles down the road.
 Hop in and get a birds-eye view of the mountains as well as Pigeon Forge below.
-With enclosed, heated, and cooled riding compartments, you can ride The Wheel anytime of year!
+With enclosed, heated, and cooled riding compartments, you can ride The Wheel any time of year!

 If you’re feeling active, there’s The Island Ropes Course where you’ll be hooked to a harness and sent on your way up the tower of obstacles to overcome.
 Once you make it to the very top, you have the option of being hooked to a bungee cord and sent flying down to the bottom!
 Don’t worry, it’s completely safe and a lot of fun!

 If heights aren’t really your thing, there’s an arcade that houses games for the whole family!
 You can cash in your points after you’re done playing for prizes too!
 For the little ones, there’s a whole area of rides for them to enjoy outside including a carousel, cars, a swing, and even frogs to ride around on!
-The Island boasts a 7D theater, mirror maze, escape game, and a multimillion dollar fountain show just to name a few of the attractions you’re going to find.
+The Island boasts a 7D theater, mirror maze, escape game, and a multimillion-dollar fountain show just to name a few of the attractions you’re going to find.

 In case you don’t want to leave this little chunk of serenity, there’s a hotel located inside The Island.
 The Margaritaville Hotel, fashioned to resemble a beach house, is the place to stay.
-This 4 star hotel will not leave you disappointed with its beautiful lobby, brightly colored rooms, and private balconies overlooking the inside of The Island.
+This 4-star hotel will not leave you disappointed with its beautiful lobby, brightly colored rooms, and private balconies overlooking the inside of The Island.
 The rooftop pool and bar will have you feeling spoiled, and you won’t even have to get in your car to go anywhere when you stay here considering everything you could want or need is within walking distance.
-Just step outside the front doors of the hotel, and you’re in The Island!
+Just step outside the front doors of the hotel, and you’re at The Island!

 Getting to The Island is fairly simple.
 The main entrance is off of the parkway in Pigeon Forge.
 There’s a huge sign, so you won’t miss it.
-If you do happen to have trouble finding the entrance, use the giant ferris wheel as a guide.
+If you do happen to have trouble finding the entrance, use the giant Ferris Wheel as a guide.
 Parking, which is free, is no problem.
 There is a huge lot that is separated into sections so you won’t lose your car.
 There are two tram stops where you can wait to be picked up if you don’t want to walk all the way inside from the parking lot.